Arnesfield/argstree/README.md

 run [ 'bar', 'baz' ]
 ```

 You can also pass a function to the `args` option.
-It has two parameters: the `arg` string (comes from the `args` array or from the split aliases of a combined alias) and the `NodeData` object.
+It has two parameters: the `arg` string and the `NodeData` object.
 It should return an options object, `null`, or `undefined`.

 ```javascript
 const args = ['--save', 'foo', '--create', '--add', 'bar'];